qut-dmrc/encrypt_all_the_things/presentation.md

 ## weak password reuse

-getting Twitter hacked by angry gamergaters, and suddenly your devices are wiped
+your Twitter accounts is hacked by angry gamergaters, and suddenly your devices are wiped

 ----

+## Activity

 Visit https://haveibeenpwned.com/ and look up your most used email address.

+Note:
+* demo first on our own account.
+* explain about use of coloured stickynotes - put up red one if you need help, green one if you have finished activity.
+* now go ahead and check your email
+* FIXME: What heading level should this have?

 ----

 ## revealing IP address/VPN

-researching in extremist bulletin boards/social networks getting harrased in your neighbourhood afterwards
+researching in extremist bulletin boards/social networks getting harassed in your neighbourhood afterwards

 ----